 - 8.1.1.
-The basic academic teaching year shall consist of no more than one hundred and eighty-four (184) teaching and noninstructional days.
-The basic work year for School Psychologists and Senior School Psychologists shall consist of one hundred and ninety-one (191) workdays.
-The basic contract year for Speech-Language Pathologists and Senior Speech-Language Pathologists shall consist of one hundred eighty-four (184) work days.
+The basic contract academic teaching year shall consist of no more than one hundred and eighty-four (184) teaching instructional and non-instructional days. - 8.1.1.1.
+The basic contract work-year for School Psychologists and Senior School Psychologists shall consist of one hundred and ninety-one (191) workdays. - 8.1.1.2.
+The basic contract year for School Nurses Speech-Language Pathologists and Senior Speech Language Pathologists shall consist of one hundred eighty-four (184) eighty-six (186) workdays. - 8.1.1.3.
 Extended work years are set forth in Appendices A, B, F, and G. - 8.1.2.
+Effective in the 2023-2024 school year, and for the duration of the Educator Effectiveness Grant funding, unit members in their first year of employment with the District will be assigned one (1) additional non-instructional day, above the basic contract year, as defined in Section 8.1.1, for the purpose of engaging in new educator orientation activities.
+The Association shall be included in the planning of the new educator orientation activities. - 8.1.3.
+Three of the non-instructional days prior to the start of the instructional year shall be used primarily for educator preparation, as well as site operational meetings and other site/department orientation activities.
+These days shall not be used for general staff development activities.
+The exception to this shall be any state or federally mandated training which must occur prior to the commencement of student instruction. - 8.1.24.
 Regardless of school calendar to which assigned (traditional, single-track year-round, etc.), unit members who are employed as of July 1 of any year shall be provided the opportunity to earn a full work year's retirement credit and a full work year's compensation during each fiscal year (July 1 to June 30) of employment by the District.